hansdeweme/CS50IA-private/README.md

 because it insists on splitting lines even when I think this is not needed ;D)

 Feel free to use this code!
-a thank you would be appriciated
+(a thank you would be appriciated ;D)

+If you would like to see Machine Learning models in action and their workings explained be sure to visit: www.code2trade.dev!